Concierge Care: A Personalized Approach to Your New Look

 Can I Combine My Breast Lift with Other Procedures?

 Breast lifts are often combined with other surgical procedures.
-There are several benefits to combining procedures simultaneously as your breast lift.
+There are several benefits to combining procedures with your breast lift.
 The first is that you save a substantial amount of money on anesthesia and facility fees.
 The second is that the amount of time you are recovering is reduced dramatically.
 Lastly, surgery does come with some very rare risks, but minimizing the number of times you go under anesthesia decreases the chances of that risk from actualizing.

 Here are some procedures that are commonly combined with a breast lift:

-Creating a new breast shape is about aesthetics, and aesthetics are all about balance.
+- Liposuction: Creating a new breast shape is about aesthetics, and aesthetics are all about balance.
 By trimming some unwanted fat away from the body, you can accentuate your new bust.

 How Much Does Breast Lift Cost?

-A breast lift typically patient costs between $5,000 and $9000.
+A breast lift typically costs between $5,000 and $9000.
 We recommend that you avoid “budget” practices since they often don’t have the appropriate amount of training necessary to provide you with the results you desire.

 Ready to Start Your Breast Lift Journey?